Manifolds with nonnegative curvature operator of the second kind: Introduction

 where $\odot$ denotes the symmetric product.
-The new feature here is that $S^2(T_pM)$ is not irreducible under the action of $O(T_pM)$ and one should consider the induced bilinear form $\mathring{R}:S^2_0(T_pM) \times S^2_0(T_pM) \to \R$ by restricting $\mathring{R}$ to the space of traceless symmetric two-tensors $S^2_0(T_pM)$.
-Following Nishikawa's terminology in \cite{Nishikawa86}, we call $\mathring{R}$ (restricted to $S^2_0(T_pM)$) the \textit{curvature operator of the second kind}, to distinguish it from the curvature operator $\hat{R}$, which he called the \textit{curvature operator of the first kind}.
-We refer the reader to Section 2 for a more detailed discussion.
+The new feature here is that $S^2(T_pM)$ is not irreducible under the action of the orthogonal group $O(T_pM)$.
+As in \cite{Nishikawa86}, one should consider the induced symmetric bilinear form

+by restricting $\mathring{R}$ to the space of traceless symmetric two-tensors $S^2_0(T_pM)$.
+Following Nishikawa's terminology in \cite{Nishikawa86}, we call the symmetric bilinear form $\mathring{R}$ in \eqref{eq 1.1} the \textit{curvature operator of the second kind}, to distinguish it from the curvature operator $\hat{R}$ defined in \eqref{eq 1.0}, which he called the \textit{curvature operator of the first kind}.

-Curvature operator of the second kind arises naturally as the term in the Lichnerowicz Laplacian (see for instance \cite{MRS20}) and its sign plays a crucial role in the Bochner technique such as in \cite{OT79} and \cite{Kashiwada93}.
-It also appears in the stability operator of Einstein manifolds (see for instance \cite{Besse08}).
+The action of Riemann curvature tensor on symmetric two-tensors indeed has a long history.
+It appeared for K\"ahler manifolds in the study of deformation of complex analytic structures by Calabi and Vesentini \cite{CV60}.
+They introduced the self-adjoint operator $\xi_{\a \b} \to R^{\rho}_{\ \a\b}{}^{\sigma} \xi_{\rho \sigma}$ from $S^2(T^{1,0}_p M)$ to itself, and computed the eigenvalues of this operator on Hermitian symmetric spaces of classical type, with the exceptional ones handled shortly afterward by Borel \cite{Borel60}.
+In the Riemannian setting, the operator $\mathring{R}$ arises naturally in the context of deformations of Einstein structure in Berger and Ebin \cite{BE69} (see also \cite{Koiso79a, Koiso79b} and \cite{Besse08}).
+In addition, it appears naturally in the Bochner-Weitzenb\"ock formulas for symmetric two-tensors (see for example \cite{MRS20}), for differential forms in \cite{OT79} and for Riemannian curvature tensors in \cite{Kashiwada93}.
+In another direction, curvature pinching estimates for $\mathring{R}$ were studied by Bourguignon and Karcher \cite{BK78}, and they also calculated eigenvalues of $\mathring{R}$ on the complex projective space with the Fubini-Study metric and the quaternionic projective space with its canonical metric.

-Given that Riemannian manifolds with two-positive or two-nonnegative curvature operator have been classified, it is an intriguing question to classify Riemannian manifolds with positive or nonnegative curvature operator of the second kind.
-Indeed, Nishikawa \cite[Conjecture II]{Nishikawa86} proposed the following conjecture in 1986 (in the same paper he also conjectured the classification of Riemannian manifolds with positive or nonnegative curvature operator). \begin{conjecture}[Nishikawa] Let $(M^n,g)$ be a closed Riemannian manifold. \begin{enumerate} \item If $M$ has positive curvature operator of the second kind, then $M$ is diffeomorphic to a spherical space form. \item If $M$ has nonnegative curvature operator of the second kind, then $M$ is diffeomorphic to a Riemannian locally symmetric space. \end{enumerate} \end{conjecture}
+Given the above-mentioned beautiful theorems for the curvature operator $\hat{R}$, it is an intriguing question to classify closed Riemannian manifolds with positive or nonnegative curvature operator of the second kind.
+Indeed, Nishikawa \cite[Conjecture II]{Nishikawa86} proposed the following conjecture in 1986. \begin{conjecture}[Nishikawa \cite{Nishikawa86}] Let $(M^n,g)$ be a closed Riemannian manifold. \begin{enumerate} \item If $M$ has positive curvature operator of the second kind, then $M$ is diffeomorphic to a spherical space form. \item If $M$ has nonnegative curvature operator of the second kind, then $M$ is diffeomorphic to a Riemannian locally symmetric space. \end{enumerate} \end{conjecture}